 Succeeding in his fishing knot is part of the béaba to know how to master for a fisherman.
 Here is a selection of fishing knots that are easy to make, whether on a lure, a swivel or between the leader and the main line.

 The lighter knot: the easy fishing knot for connecting a fluorocarbon to a lure

 The lighter knot is a fishing knot that was shown to us by our friend and fishing guide Julien Audonnet During our stay in Guadeloupe.
 To our great astonishment, it turned out that this fishing knot was as reliable as it was easy to make throughout our fishing trip.
-This fishing knot called "lighter" allows you to connect a fluorocarbon of a large diameter (greater than 50/100) to your lure.
+This “lighter” fishing knot allows you to connect a fluorocarbon with a large diameter (greater than 50/100) to your lure.

 This fishing knot is therefore perfect for heavy fishing such as pike or even exo.
 The only requirements you should have with you is fluorocarbon 100% as well as a lighter.